 Money No Enough?
 6 Bad Spending Habits To Break

-How one spends their money is just as important as how they manage it.
-But often, “How did I spend so much?!” is a fairly common question for most of us, which is quickly followed by a solemn promise to make some changes to spend less.
+How one spends their money is just as important as how one manages it.
+But often, “How did I spend so much?!” is a fairly common question for most of us, quickly followed by a solemn promise to make changes to spend less.

-Cutting back on spending doesn’t always mean having to make big changes.
-Usually, it’s the small, unhealthy spending habits that cause the most damage, and those are the ones that need to be unlearned to curb the mindless spending.
+Cutting back on spending doesn’t always mean making big changes.
+Usually, it’s the small, unhealthy spending habits that cause the most damage, and those are the ones that need to be unlearned to curb mindless spending.
 Look at your spending habits honestly.
 Once you recognise that a certain financial habit is negatively impacting your life, you can change that habit.

 Here’s what you can do to help yourself: